aKaReZa75/AVR_Timer0/README.md

     ├─ [TIMSK0]  — Interrupt Mask Register — Enable Timer0 interrupts
     └─ [TIFR0]   — Interrupt Flag Register — Indicates interrupt events
 ```

+> [!TIP]
+> The resources are detailed in the sections below.
+> To access any of them, simply click on the corresponding blue link.

 - [TIMER0 Modes](./TIMER0_Modes.md)
   ---